-CBD isolate, on the other hand, is manufactured using a process whereby the manufacturers refine the raw hemp oil until only the CBD is left, leaving a highly pure single cannabinoid CBD, usually in a crystalline form, that is around 99.9% pure.
+Manufacturers produce CBD isolateusing a process whereby they refine the raw hemp oil until only the CBD is left, leaving a highly pure single cannabinoid CBD, usually in a crystalline form, that is around 99.9% pure.
 Medical practitioners use isolates where they require only pure CBD, and the benefits of the rest of the spectrum of cannabinoids, terpenes and flavonoids are of no consequence.

-CBD products are available in varying strengths, but it is not accurate to compare a 10% CBD oil with a 10% liposomal CBD, and the reason for this is bioavailability.
+CBD products are available in varying strengths, however, it is not accurate to compare CBD Oil with liposomal CBD.
+The reason for this is bioavailability.
 Liposomal encapsulation increases the extent to which the body absorbs the active ingredient in a supplement.
-Manufacturers use Phosphatidylcholine as the liposomal suspension, and the increased ratio of this substance decreases the amount of active ingredient by proportion.
-The tradeoff, however, is in the increased bioavailability, but the more complex manufacturing methods required to increase the cost of these products substantially.
+Because a high ratio of the liquid is the liposomal suspension, the increased ratio of this substance limits the amount of CBD that can be blended into the liquid.
+This is the reason why liposomal products are of a lower concentration as compared to CBD oil products.
+The tradeoff, however, is in the increased bioavailability, but the more complex manufacturing methods increase the cost of these products substantially.

 Supercritical CO2 Extraction